 Many benefit plans can still leave you with huge financial shortfalls for necessary treatments, prescription drugs or dental procedures.
 Compare your existing coverage and your bills from last year, and make sure you have enough coverage through your current benefit plan before opting out of the Students’ Union’s plan.
 Details of the Students’ Union plan can be found under WHAT’S COVERED.
 If you don’t think your current coverage is sufficient, consider keeping the Students’ Union coverage as well in order to make sure you are fully covered (having two plans means that you can claim from one plan for expenses that are not covered by the other).

 The opt-out site is open year-round, but that does not mean that you can opt out at any time.
-The deadline to opt out is September 18, 2020.
+The deadline to opt out is September 16, 2022 , Friday at 4pm.
 Check your student record if you are unsure of the health and dental payment due date/opt out deadline.
-Late requests to opt out (opt outs received after the first 30 days of your program) cannot be accepted because those not opted out by the deadline will have already been enrolled in the Students’ Union’s plan.
+Late requests to opt out cannot be accepted because those not opted out by the deadline will have already been enrolled in the Students’ Union’s plan.

 By completing the opt out process through this website, a request to opt out is sent to the Students’ Union, who processes that request by evaluating your information and ensuring that the equivalent coverage is valid.
 This process can sometimes take a few days or even a few weeks when volumes are high.
 Be sure to check your student record after the opt out deadline to ensure the fee is removed, and contact the Students’ Union if it looks as though your opt out was not successful.

 Once you have applied to opt out and your request has been accepted, your student record is updated to reflect that you have declined the service in respect of your equivalent coverage.
 This remains your status for one single year only and to maintain your opt out status in future years, you would need to complete the process again for each year of your enrolment at CNC.